AI-generated

 Facts

-• Paragraph 18 of the lease contract stipulated that the lessee shall not insure against fire the chattels, merchandise, textiles, goods, and effects placed in the leased premises without first obtaining the written consent and approval of the lessor, and that if the lessee obtained such insurance without the lessor's consent, the policy would be deemed assigned and transferred to the lessor for its own benefit.
+Factual Sequence: On October 5, 1988, the Cha spouses entered into a one-year lease contract with CKS as lessees of commercial premises.
+Paragraph 18 of the lease contract stipulated that the lessee could not insure against fire the chattels, merchandise, and goods inside the leased premises without first obtaining written consent of the lessor.
+The clause further provided that if the lessee obtained insurance without such consent, the policy would be deemed assigned and transferred to the lessor for the lessor's own benefit.

 Arguments of the Petitioners

-• The stipulation in the lease contract transferring the proceeds of the insurance to respondent CKS is null and void for being contrary to law, morals, and public policy.
+• First Assignment of Error: The stipulation transferring insurance proceeds to CKS is null and void for being contrary to law, morals, and public policy under Article 1409(i) of the Civil Code

-• The contract of lease is a contract of adhesion, and therefore the questionable provision therein transferring the proceeds of the insurance to the respondent must be ruled out in favor of the petitioner.
+• Second Assignment of Error: The lease contract is a contract of adhesion; therefore, the questionable provision transferring proceeds must be construed strictly against the drafter (CKS) and ruled out in favor of the lessees

-• The Court of Appeals erred in awarding the proceeds of an insurance policy to CKS which is not a party to the said policy, in contravention of the Insurance Law.
+• Third Assignment of Error: The CA erred in awarding proceeds to CKS, which is not a party (privy) to the insurance policy, in contravention of the Insurance Code

-• The stipulation is void for being without consideration and for being totally dependent on the will of the respondent corporation.
+• Fourth Assignment of Error: The stipulation is void for being without consideration and dependent solely on the will of CKS (lack of mutuality)

 Issues